lihebi/blog/_posts/2014-09-09-com-s363-projects-guide-for-mac-and-unix.md

 Note:

-* remove or comment the enviroment path set part
+* remove or comment out the enviroment path set part
 * if you can't find the file `mysql-connector-java-5.0.5.jar`(at least I didn't find it), download it [here](http://dev.mysql.com/downloads/connector/j).
 Be sure to make the filename the same as the file you downloaded(currently the newest is 5.1.32).
 Put the file into the folder `ComS363/Demos/A_JDBC_Demo`